 - 1. Pay in full by the due date. - 2.
-Set up an installment plan by completing the online paperwork, paying the installment plan fee, and making the first payment by the first due date. - 3.
-Complete all financial aid paperwork, so that financial aid can be used to pay prior to the start of the semester.
-Note: if the amount of aid is not sufficient to cover the balance due, payment arrangements as outlined above must still be made for the remaining balance.
+Enroll in the SUNY CCC Payment Plan, which allows a student to pay their bill in 4 installments. - 3.
+Have a financial aid package that covers all charges.
+If the amount of aid is not sufficient to cover all charges, payment arrangements as outlined above must be made for the remaining balance.